Internal Auditor: Charter

 The Internal Audit Office has neither direct responsibility for, nor authority over, any of the activities, functions, or tasks it reviews.
 Accordingly, Internal Audit does not develop or write policies or procedures that they may later be called upon to evaluate.
 They may review draft materials, developed by management, for propriety and/or completeness.
 However, ownership of, and responsibility for, these materials remains with management, not Internal Audit.

-All audit work meets the International Standards for the Professional Practice of Internal Auditing and Code of Ethics promulgated by the Institute of Internal Auditors, Inc. The department is expected to consistently demonstrate high standards of conduct and ethics as well as appropriate judgment, independence, and discretion.
+The Office of Internal Audit’s activities will be conducted in compliance with Longwood University’s policies and procedures, as well as withthe International Standards for the Professional Practice of Internal Auditing and Code of Ethics promulgated by the Institute of Internal Auditors.
+The office is expected to consistently demonstrate high standards of conduct and ethics as well as appropriate judgment, independence, and discretion.
 Members maintain a professional image and protect auditee confidences and confidential information.

 The Director prepares an annual Internal Audit Plan for approval by the Board of Visitors.
 Candidate projects come from a risk assessment process, recommendations by senior administration, regular coverage of large functional operations (cashiering, accounts payable, etc), and special requests.